-Country Growth outlook US S&P Global forecasts GDP growth at 1.6% for 2022 and 0.2% for 2023, as it expects the economy to fall into a shallow recession in the first half of 2023.
+Country Growth outlook US S&P Global expects the economy to fall into a shallow recession in the first half of 2023.
 Inflation likely peaked in third quarter of 2022 but will remain high on continued supply-chain disruptions.
 The US Federal Reserve (Fed) is expected to keep monetary policy tight until inflation begins to moderate in the second half of 2023.
 Eurozone S&P Global expects the eurozone to be hit hardest by the war, with higher energy prices as the key trigger of growth slowdown.
-Consumer price inflation is projected at 8.2% this year and 5.2% in 2023 on the back of higher energy and food prices.
-Lower international demand, particularly from China, is also expected to dampen growth.
-China Momentum continues to be soft as fresh Covid-19 outbreaks and associated restrictions affect activity again, particularly in the services sector.
-China's recovery should remain muted through the first quarter of 2023 amid a largely unchanged Covid-19 stance and weak property sector.
-The government has lowered its growth targets as it prioritises a zero Covid strategy for now, while policy support remains modest.
-Japan Japan's economy has picked up with the impact of Covid-19 waning, despite being affected by factors such as rise in commodity prices.
+Consumer price inflation is projected at 5.9% in 2023 on the back of higher energy and food prices.
+The near-term outlook for the eurozone economy appears complicated.
+Restrictive monetary policy will transmit to domestic demand, while interest rates should turn positive in real terms in 2024.
+China China's exit from COVID earlier in 2023 will aid economic recovery, as social mobility resumes.
+This rebound will also benefit sectors, especially chemicals, gaming, technology, and transportation cyclical markets.
+That said, weaker than expected consumption and external demand could hinder that recovery Japan Japan's economy has picked up with the impact of Covid-19 waning, despite being affected by factors such as rise in commodity prices.
 Private consumption has increased moderately, particularly of services.
-S&P Global expect the economy to grow at 1.6% in 2022 and 1.4% in 2023 Brazil GDP projections have been lowered because of the impact of supply-chain disruptions on manufacturing, abrupt monetary policy tightening in the face of persistently high inflation, and a more challenging fiscal scenario.
-S&P Global expect inflation to stay above the central bank's target through the rest of 2022 and in 2023 as well, which will prompt the central bank to keep real interest rates relatively high throughout that period.
+S&P Global expect the economy to grow at 1.1% in 2023.
+Brazil GDP projections have been lowered because of the impact of supply-chain disruptions on manufacturing, abrupt monetary policy tightening in the face of persistently high inflation, and a more challenging fiscal scenario.
+S&P Global expect inflation to stay above the central bank's target in 2023 as well, which will prompt the central bank to keep real interest rates relatively high throughout that period.